-Four WWII veterans will be honored Thursday, June 6, 2019, during a ceremony observing the 75th anniversary D-Day at America’s National Churchill Museum.
+Four WWII veterans were honored Thursday, June 6, 2019, during a ceremony observing the 75th anniversary D-Day at America’s National Churchill Museum.

-The commemoration ceremony will begin at 11 a.m. in the Church of St. Mary the Virgin, Aldermanbury, part of the museum.
-The public is invited as are all WWII and other military veterans.
-The service can be viewed via livestream here wcmo.edu/go/live
+The commemoration ceremony began at 11 a.m. in the Church of St. Mary the Virgin, Aldermanbury, part of the museum.
+Over 100 members of the public attended, including WWII and other military veterans.

 Dubbed “Operation Overlord,” the invasion of Normandy – the largest seaborne invasion in history – was planned by President Franklin D. Roosevelt and British Prime Minister Winston Churchill, and conducted under the leadership of Supreme Allied Commander General Dwight D. Eisenhower, who was inducted posthumously as a Churchill Fellow at the Museum's dedication on May 7, 1969.

 D-Day marked a decisive turning point in WWII and changed the course of history because the invasion helped liberate France from the Nazis, and less than a year later, on May 7, 1945, Germany surrendered.

 The four veterans, representing D-Day troops and other WWII veterans are:

 The ceremony included selected readings by Churchill, Eisenhower and Roosevelt, and letters from those who landed on the beaches of Normandy on D-Day.